srimanbadhri/Python-Lesson/_episodes/04-data-types-and-format.md

 ## Checking the format of our data

-Now that we're armed with a basic understanding of numeric and text data types, let's explore the format of our survey data.
+Now that we're armed with a basic understanding of numeric and text data types, let's explore the format of our birth data.
 We'll be working with the same dataset that we've used in previous lessons.

 ```python